tmeinlschmidt/homebridge-platform-tecomat/README.md

 # Homebridge PLC Jalousie Plugin

 This Homebridge plugin connects to a PLC server to discover and control jalousies (blinds/shutters).
+It automatically identifies jalousie devices from your PLC server and creates individual HomeKit accessories for each one.

 ## Features

-- Automatically discovers jalousie devices from your PLC
+- Automatic discovery of all jalousie devices from your PLC
+- Individual accessory for each jalousie with proper naming
-- Controls jalousies (up/down/position)
+- Controls for up/down movement and position setting
-- Configurable PLC connection settings
-- Real-time status updates
+- Real-time status updates with configurable polling interval
 - Support for step-by-step control for precise positioning
+- Automatic rediscovery to detect new devices
+- Detailed logging for troubleshooting

 ## Installation